 Kunz and Fent (2006) investigated many UV filters for multiple hormonal activities in vitro in human estrogen and androgen receptor systems.
 They systemically analysed the estrogenic, antiestrogenic, androgenic and antiandrogenic activity of 3-BC in vitro at non-cytotoxic concentrations with recombinant yeast systems carrying either a human estrogen (hERa) or androgen receptor (hAR).
 For the estrogenic and androgenic assay procedure yeast assays were carried out within a type II laminar flow.
-96-well optically flat-bottomed microtitre plates sealed with plate sealers were used in which a positive control with either 17β -Estradiol (E2) or 4,5-dihydrotestosterone (DHT) in triplicates and the test compounds in quadruplicates.
+96-well optically flat-bottomed microtitre plates sealed with plate sealers were used in which there was a positive control with either 17β-Estradiol (E2) or 4,5-dihydrotestosterone (DHT) in triplicates and the test compounds in quadruplicates.
 It contained also a blank row with ethanol.
-The assessment of antagonistic activities was similar to agonistic ones with the adaption that E2 or DHT was added to the medium of the appropriate assay at a concentration that produced 65 % of the maximal response, followed by the addition of the UV filter and the antagonistic standards (4-hydroxytamoxifen 4HT or Flutamide FT).
+The assessment of antagonistic activities was similar to agonistic ones with the adaption that E2 or DHT was added to the medium of the appropriate assay at a concentration that produced 65 % of the maximal response observed with E2 treatment, followed by the addition of the UV filter and the antagonistic standards (4hydroxytamoxifen 4HT or Flutamide FT).
 Here it was measured to what extent the UV filter inhibited the colour change induced by the natural ligand.
-3-BC caused receptor activation in a full dose response manner.
+3-BC caused receptor activation in a full dose-response manner.
 However the maximal activation observed at several test concentrations was only 21 % of the maximal activation observed for E2.
-3-BC completely inhibited the activity of E2 at the highest concentrations tested in a full dose-response manner but very high concentrations were tested and the EC{50} value was 8460 μ M. An androgenic response to the yeast hAR transactivation assay compared with the effect of DHT was not detected.
+3-BC completely inhibited the activity of E2 at the highest concentrations tested in a full dose-response manner but very high concentrations were used which were potentially cytotoxic.
+An androgenic response to the yeast hAR transactivation assay was not comparable to the effect caused by DHT .
 There was an antiandrogenic response to the yeast hAR transactivation assay with 143% of the effect of the positive control Flutamide.
-The study conducted by Kunz and Fent